MicrosoftDocs/ai-builder/ai-builder-docs/share-model.md

 ---
-title: Share your processing model -  AI Builder | Microsoft Docs
+title: Share your AI model -  AI Builder | Microsoft Docs
 description: Walks you through the steps to share your model in AI Builder.
 author: Antoine2F
 manager: cdbellar